onlogic/onlogic-m031-manager/README.md

 # OnLogicNuvotonManager

-The OnLogicNuvotonManager Provides a set of tools to interface with peripherals on Onlogic K/HX-52x series computers.
+The OnLogicNuvotonManager provides a set of tools to interface with peripherals on Onlogic K/HX-52x series computers.

-On the K52x it can send commands to the DIO Add in card and the Sequence Micro to control automotive timings.
+On the K52x, it can send commands to the DIO Add in card and the Sequence Micro to control automotive timings.
-On the HX52x it can send commands to the DIO Add in card.
+On the HX52x, it can send commands to the DIO Add in card.

 ## Setup Required